China to order cybersecurity reviews for some firms seeking overseas listings | Technology

 - China

-China on Tuesday said it would put in force new rules that will strengthen oversight over how its platform companies make plans to list abroad or use algorithms, in moves set to further tighten Beijing's grip over its sprawling technology sector.
+China said on Tuesday it would put in force new rules that will boost oversight over how its platform companies make plans to list abroad or use recommendation algorithms, in moves set to further tighten Beijing's grip over its sprawling technology sector.
 The Cyberspace Administration of China (CAC) said it would from Feb.
 15 implement new rules that require platform companies with data for more than 1 million users to undergo a security review before listing their shares overseas.

-From March 1, it will also implement rules governing the use of algorithm recommendation technology, it said in a separate statement.
+In a separate statement, the CAC also said it would implement new rules governing the use of algorithm recommendation technology from March 1, requiring companies to give users the right to switch off the service and increasing oversight of news providers that use such technology to disseminate information.
 Both sets of rules were proposed last year and are expected to potentially impact a large swathe of companies, such as TikTok owner ByteDance, e-commerce giant Alibaba Group, and many smaller players.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)